-Once again the client specified the artwork was to be fully integrated into the wider scheme, due to the high volume of traffic and should be site specific, reflecting people and place.
-Peter's artwork "TRACKwork" explores our collective social, cultural and personal narratives, taking visual inspiration from original suburban train tickets issued between 1920 and the late 1980s.
+Peter's practice centres around the deconstruction of ready-made abstract forms that he documents within the urban environment.
+"TRACKwork" explores our collective social, cultural and personal narratives, taking visual inspiration from original suburban train tickets issued between 1920 and the late 1980s.

 'All those circles and stripes meant something.
 It's like the stripe was a return ticket, the circle was to certain stations.
 Your colours represented particular stations…the brown might've been a one-way ticket, and then the yellow part was the return ticket.'